 The motion proposed by Plaid Cymru Economy Spokesperson Luke Fletcher MS was debated and agreed in the Senedd yesterday.

-The motion proposed by Mr Fletcher, regional Member of the Senedd for South Wales West, managed to gain the support of 37 Members, including Education Minister Jeremy Miles in the Chamber earlier today, with caveats that recognise the budgetary limitations on the Welsh Government.
+The motion proposed by Mr Fletcher, regional Member of the Senedd for South Wales West, managed to gain the support of 37 Members, including Education Minister Jeremy Miles in the Chamber yesterday, with caveats that recognise the budgetary limitations on the Welsh Government.

 The motion proposed that the Senedd: